CiscoPr/SGI/tp3/README.md

 ## Issues/Problems

 - Depending on the machine, the program sometimes can crash the browser due to the amount of models;
-- The shaders could be fully implemented, although this was not the case for the reasons already mentioned above;
+- The secondary shaders mentioned in the requirements could have been implemented, but, due to time restrictions it was impossible for us to do it.
 - The scene could be more improved with more objects than the models;
 - Movement could probably be smoother than it is, although we consider already to be good enough for a racing game.